In Texas, the damages available in personal injury cases are either compensatory damages or exemplary damages.

-Compensatory damages include both economic and non-economic damages, such as medical bills, lost wages, pain and suffering, physical impairment, mental impairment, physical disfigurement or emotional distress.
+Compensatory damages include both economic and non-economic damages, such as:

 In contrast, a court will award exemplary damages in Texas to punish the wrongdoer for their behavior.

 Exemplary damages should also deter people who might act in a way similar to the defendant in the future.
-In other words, exemplary damages in Texas are meant to penalize the defendant for their behavior and to warn others.
+In other words, Texas exemplary damages are meant to penalize the defendant for their behavior and to warn others.